cvqluu/MTL-Speaker-Embeddings/README.md

 Sometimes, downloading audio files may fail, but succeed on subsequent attempts.
 This script is safe to run multiple times, and will try and re-download files that are missing (while skipping ones that already have been processed).

-If you have used my fork for `$SCOTUS_CASE_REPO` then you should end up with 2035 mp3s/jsons in the audio and transcripts folders respectively, although this may not be consistentent, depending on the availability of every mp3.
+If you have used my fork for `$SCOTUS_CASE_REPO` then you should end up with 2035 mp3s/jsons in the audio and transcripts folders respectively, although this may not be consistent, depending on the availability of every mp3.

 ## Web scraping